YWAM Foundational Values

 Gen 1, John 1:1, Zech 8:16, John 10:27; James 3:1-12, Hab 2:2; Deut 8:3; Luke 4:18,1

-NOTE: The three basic documents of Youth With A Mission are The Foundational Values of Youth With A Mission, The Manila Covenant and The Christian Magna Carta.
-(YWAM Foundational Values approved by the Global Leadership Team August 2003; released February 2004.)
+NOTE: NOTE: The foundational documents of Youth With A Mission are The Foundational Values of Youth With A Mission (including the Statement of Purpose), The Manila Covenant (including the Christian Magna Carta), The Red Sea Covenant, The Nanning Covenant, The Jubilee Covenant and The Singapore Covenant.
+(YWAM Foundational Values approved by the Global Leadership Team August 2003; released February 2004.
+Updated by the Global Leadership Forum December 2011; #7 updated December 2014.)

 YWAM Statement of Purpose: